anic17/Batch-Antivirus/README.md

 ## What do I need to do if I want to use a part of the antivirus?

-You are allowed to distribute programs that utilize Batch Antivirus; however, please ensure proper attribution by crediting me and providing a link to this repository and any other component used (such as the databases).
+You are allowed to distribute programs that use Batch Antivirus; however, please ensure proper attribution by crediting me and providing a link to this repository and any other component used (such as the databases).
 Your support in promoting this project is greatly valued and contributes to its visibility.
 Thank you for your cooperation.

 ## Contact

-Feel free to contact me on Discord (ID 684471165884039243) or my server <a href="https://discord.gg/J628dBqQgb">Program Dream</a>.
+Feel free to contact me on Discord (@anic17) or my server <a href="https://discord.gg/J628dBqQgb">Program Dream</a>.
 <a href="https://discord.gg/J628dBqQgb"><img src="https://img.shields.io/discord/728958932210679869?style=flat-square&logo=appveyor"></a>